Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 the traditional MKL routines.

-Another separate component of the scientific and mathematical libraries is FFTW3, Fastest Fourier Transfoerms in the West, which comes with optimized versions for all CPU architectures supported by recent HPE Cray machines.
+Another separate component of the scientific and mathematical libraries is FFTW3, Fastest Fourier Transforms in the West, which comes with optimized versions for all CPU architectures supported by recent HPE Cray machines.

 Finally, the scientific and math libraries also contain HDF5 and netCDF libraries